Swanton, Maryland

 Swanton is an unincorporated area and census-designated place (CDP) in Garrett County, Maryland, United States.
 Swanton is home to Deep Creek Lake State Park and many private homes on or near Deep Creek Lake.
-Additionally, Swanton is local to Wisp Ski Resort and close to several other recreation areas, such as Jennings Randolph Lake and Ohiopyle State Park.
-A church and a post office are located in the downtown area.
-According to UnitedStatesZipcodes.org the population is 2,627.
+Additionally, Swanton is local to Wisp Ski Resort and close to several other recreation areas, such as Jennings Randolph Lake and Ohiopyle State Park.A church and a post office are located in the downtown area.
+Swanton's post office uses ZIP Code 21561; that ZIP's Census ZIP Code Tabulation Area covers a much larger area of Garrett County than the CDP itself (2020 CDP population 66).

 Anderson Chapel was listed on the National Register of Historic Places in 1984.